Electoral history of Kamala Harris: 2010

 In the general election, Harris faced Republican Steve Cooley, the Los Angeles County District Attorney.
 Early in the race, Harris trailed Cooley in polls.
 The two debated at the UC Davis School of Law in Davis, California.
-During the debate, Cooley gave a controversial answer to a question about his pension; he stated that if he won, he would accept a pension for both his role as LA County District Attorney and as California Attorney General, receiving over 400 thousand dollars of taxpayer money.
+During the debate, Cooley gave a controversial answer to a question about his pension; he stated that if he won, he would accept a pension for both his role as LA County District Attorney and as California Attorney General, receiving over $400,000.
 The New York Times dubbed the answer "the 47 seconds that saved Kamala Harris’s political career".
-In 2024, during Harris' 2024 presidential campaign, Cooley, while being interviewed by ABC News, criticized her debating skill saying "She needs her teleprompter.
+In 2024, during Harris's 2024 presidential campaign, Cooley, while being interviewed by ABC News, criticized her debating skill, saying "She needs her teleprompter.
 She needs her notes that are probably written by someone else in order to do well."

-On election day, Cooley held a narrow lead and claimed he won the election.
+On Election Day, Cooley held a narrow lead and claimed he had won the election.
 However, after all votes were counted, the race was called in favor of Harris by a margin of less than one percent.
-The race was considered one of the closest statewide elections in the history of California.
-With her victory she became the first woman to serve in the role, a feat she would later repeat with her election to the vice presidency.
+The race was one of the closest statewide elections in the history of California.
+She became the state's first female attorney general.